CompEpigen/figeno/docs/content/examples.rst

 asm
 ^^^

 Allele-specific methylation: show the alignments colored by methylation and split by haplotype, as well as the methylation frequency split by haplotype.
+This requires the reads to be phased (with an HP tag, e.g. with whatshap) and to contain base modification information (with MM and ML tags).

 .. image:: images/template_asm.png